YundaYan/YundaYan.github.io/_pages/services.md

 ## Guest Editor

-- *Frontiers in Control Engineering* — Control and Planning for Distributed Multi-Agent Systems (2025)
+- *Frontiers in Control Engineering* — Control and Planning for Distributed Multi-Agent Systems (2025-2026)
 - *Electronics* — Reinforcement Learning Meets Control (2024–2025)
 - *Machines* — Recent Progress in Multi-Robot Systems (2023–2025)
 - *Electronics* — Control and Applications of Intelligent UAVs (Lead Guest Editor, 2022–2024)
-- *Frontiers in Control Engineering* — Learning and Optimisation for Safety-Critical Control (Lead Guest Editor, 2022–2023)
+- *Frontiers in Control Engineering* — Learning and Optimisation for Safety-Critical Control (2022–2023)

 ---